Close Menu

 Additionally, once you receive a denial, you have 60 days to file an appeal.
 You must also meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could receive on any prior application.

-CONTACT US IF YOU NEED HELP WITH YOUR ADDISON’S DISABILITY CASE
+CONTACT US IF YOU NEED HELP WITH YOUR ADDISON’S SSD CASE

 To learn about your legal options, contact Cannon Disability Law.
 Speak to one of our attorneys and our intake staff today.
 Additionally, you can also contact us online and we will call you.
 We offer a free review of your case.
 Also, we can often tell you whether or not you have a good chance of winning benefits.

 Our attorneys practice in Utah, California, and Nevada.
 We also represent clients in Idaho, Colorado and other states.
-Find out more information about Utah disability benefits here.
-If you need information about Nevada disability benefits read here.
+Find out more information about Utah SSD benefits here.
+Also, learn more if you need information about Nevada SSDI and SSI benefits.
 We have helped many clients file their SSD application who have Addison’s disease.

 Our main office is in Salt Lake City, Utah.
 However, there are also hearing offices in Las Vegas, Boise, San Francisco and Oakland.
-If you need more information about California disability benefits, then read here.
+Read here if you need more information about California SSD benefits.
 Our office represents clients in court in all of these places.

 You also need an attorney with experience to represent you in court.
-Find out here what medical evidence you need to submit to win your disability hearing.
+Find out here what medical evidence you need to submit to win your SSD hearing.

-At Cannon Disability Law, we have won over 20,000 SSDI and SSI cases.
+Our law firm has won over 20,000 SSDI and SSI cases.
 We have the experience that you need to win your SSD and SSI benefits for Addison’s disease.
-If you need a lawyer at your hearing, contact Cannon Disability Law.
+If you need a lawyer to help you win your SSD benefits, then contact Cannon Disability Law.
 Put our experience to work for you.

-If you want to learn more about the lawyers and staff at Cannon Disability Law you can go to our About Us page.
+If you want to learn more about the lawyers and staff at our law firm, then you can go to our About Us page.
 For example, Andria Summers can help you prepare for your hearing.
 She has also won thousands of Social Security cases.
-Dianna Cannon has been helping claimants win benefit for over thirty years.
-Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.
+Dianna Cannon has been helping her clients win SSD benefit for over thirty years.
+Brett Bunkall also has years of legal experience helping people win their SSI and SSD benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our lawyers and staff can help you apply for SSD benefits.
 Likewise, if you need an appeal, we can help you do that too.
-You can learn more about SSA’s appeal forms here.
-Call us for free today.
+You can learn more about SSA’s appeal forms.

 In the past 30 years, we have won over $100 million in SSD and SSI benefits for our clients.
 If you need our help, then call us.
 We are experts at what we do and we will put our legal knowledge to work for you.
-Hire us to be your Social Security legal team for you Addison’s case.
+Hire us to be your Social Security legal team for your Addison’s case.
 There is no attorney fee for you to pay until we win your benefits.
+Call us for a free review of your SSD case today.

 Facebook Twitter LinkedIn